Flexibility and health

 We want to provide our employees with modern, flexible work environments and arrangements.
 That's because we are convinced that there's a link between job satisfaction and employee health, motivation, and productivity.
 We also seek to help employees achieve a healthy work/life balance.

 In 2013, we issued a global policy on home working to confirm existing practice and to ensure that we accommodate our employees' differing ways of working without adversely affecting everyday business.
-In addition, the Smart Working concept has now been rolled out in certain business areas across our different regions.
-Launched in 2010 as a global strategic initiative, the Smart Working Program aims to deliver an attractive work environment that allows employees to choose their workspace based on their current needs and therefore supports flexible and mobile working.
-Approximately 17,000 employees now work in Smart Working environments in our offices worldwide.
+Our office environment, which has been designed according to the Smart Working concept in many locations, allows employees to choose their workspace based on their needs at a specific point in time.
+Approximately 27,000 employees now work in Smart Working environments in our offices worldwide.

-At Credit Suisse, we assign the utmost importance to employee health and safety and have internal policies in place to help guarantee our employment conditions meet the highest standards.
-Specialized teams help to ensure that continuous safety improvements are made in accordance with local legal requirements.
+At Credit Suisse, we consider employee health and safety to be of the utmost importance, and we have internal policies in place to help guarantee a safe office environment.
+Subject matter experts ensure that continuous safety improvements are made in line with local legal requirements.
+One example from 2019 is the introduction of a global Health & Safety Incident Reporting System, which considerably simplifies the evaluation of relevant statistics and thus supports the choice of appropriate accident prevention measures.
 In 2011, Credit Suisse became the first Swiss financial services provider to be awarded OHSAS 18001 certification (Occupational Health and Safety Assessment Series) for its operations in Switzerland.
 We successfully renewed this certification in 2018.

 In consultation with various specialist units, we have developed several offerings that help our employees to combine their professional and private commitments as effectively as possible.
 Many benefits are global in scope and are also available to partners and part-time employees: